LunarC1/Lunar/README.md

 >[!IMPORTANT]
 > LunarLib is compatible with a custom path generator.
+You can find the link [here](https://LunarC1.github.io/78181A-Auton-Planner-main/)
-You can find the link [here](https://nicksonchen2008.github.io/78181A-Auton-Planner-main/)
+> LunarLib is compatible with a custom auton selector.
+You can find the link [here](https://github.com/LunarC1/LunarSelector)

 Welcome to LunarLib!
 This PROS Template is still under development.